framps/raspiBackupDoc/en/src/faq.md

 network drives.
 Only use FAT32 if you are sure that the backups will not backups are not larger than 4GB.

 <a name="faq20"></a>
 ### 20) I have problems backing up my backups to a Synology.
 How can I fix this?

 There are several users of *raspiBackup* who successfully back up their backups via nfs on a Synology successfully.
-There is a special page where I and users of *raspiBackup* have described what they have configured on the Synology so that everything works.
+There is a special page where users of *raspiBackup* have described what they have configured on the Synology so that everything works.